Exact values for unbalanced Zarankiewicz numbers: Conclusion

 \subsection{Acknowledgements}

 Some of this research was undertaken while the first author visited Monash University.
 This visit was supported by Henan Normal University.
-The second author thanks Donald Knuth who in 2015 asked him a question about the value of $Z_{2,2}(m,\frac{1}{3}\binom{m}{2})$ for $m \equiv 0,4 \mod{6}$ that eventually led to this line of research (cf. \cite[Exercise 7.2.2.2--488]{Knu} and its solution).
-The second author also thanks Charles Colbourn and Stefan Glock for useful discussions.
+The second author was supported by the Australian Research Council (grants FT160100048 and DP220102212).
+He thanks Donald Knuth who in 2015 asked him a question about the value of $Z_{2,2}(m,\frac{1}{3}\binom{m}{2})$ for $m \equiv 0,4 \mod{6}$ that eventually led to this line of research (cf. \cite[Exercise 7.2.2.2--488]{Knu} and its solution).
+He also thanks Charles Colbourn and Stefan Glock for useful discussions.